influxdata/iot-center-flutter/README.md

         predicate: (r) => r["_measurement"] == "environment"
                       and r["clientId"] == "${_config.id}")
 ```
-After updating chart are data automatically refreshed (only for updated chart).
+After updating/creating chart are data automatically refreshed (only for updated/created chart, other charts
+aren't affected).

 **All changes in dashboard** - like add, delete and edit charts, are saved to system preferences after finish editing by
 clicking ![Lock open](assets/images/icons/lock_open_white_24dp.svg#gh-dark-mode-only)